alliefleming/yellowco.co/_posts/2015-12-03-how-to-establish-your-focus-and-leave-an-undeniable-legacy.markdown

 ---
-title: Establish Your Focus and you are Guarenteed to Leave an Undeniable Legacy
+title: Establish Your Focus and You Are Guaranteed to Leave an Undeniable Legacy
 author: heygirl@yellowconference.com
 wordpress_url: http://yellowconference.com/?p=4321
 date: '2015-12-03 04:00:52 -0800'